WiperDogLabo/BundleExtractor/demo/README.md

 This is a demo and test bundle-extractor on OSGI environment.
 Explaination:
 - lib folder is resource folder for testing compress, it contains resource files and a custom manifest file manifest.md
-- manifest.md contains information about destination in Main-class entry
+- manifest.md contains information about destination in Main-class entry(using Main-class entry because can't use custom entry for manifest - Invalid Header Exception)
 - Use bundle-extractor.sh to compress resource folder
     $> bundle-extractor.sh -c lib/groovy org.wiperdog.lib.groovy-1.1.jar

 - Deploy jar to repository